Adidas Leadership Scholars Program FAQs

 How are students selected to participate in the Adidas Leadership Scholars program?

 Interested students must apply to participate in the program and their application must be on file by the deadline to be considered.
-The priority deadline for admission into the program for 2017-18 cohort is April 24, 2017.
-Participants must be admitted to KU for the fall semester as an undergraduate student, Pell-grant eligible, and/or first generation.
-The application is available online
+Participants must be admitted to KU for the fall semester as an undergraduate student who is Pell-grant eligible and/or first generation.
+The application for the 2017 cohort is closed

 How will applications be evaluated?

 Participant essays will also be reviewed for level of interest in the program.
 All applicants will have their Pell-grant eligibility and first generation status verified through the information provided on their Free Application for Federal Student Aid (FAFSA).